 “We know that there are gonna be some people that want that distanced learning environment,” Lowman said.
 “We’re going to be able to accommodate.”

 Wellness Center Director Scott Woodside notes that this announcement will most likely not mean a full return to business as usual.
 Isolation resources will still be available to support students who need them, and there will continue to be virtual opportunities and experiences, Woodside told us.

 “We will likely continue with some practices of limiting some indoor spaces,” Woodside said.

 Despite the changes we may see in the fall, regular testing is also expected to continue.
 Woodside estimates that it is “most likely [that] residential students and other higher-risk groups will be required to test on a regular basis.”

-Student responses to this announcement have been a mix of cautious optimism, relief, excitement and concern.
-Many students also reported that they were not surprised by this announcement, that they were expecting this to be the case.
+Student responses to this announcement have been a mix of cautious optimism, relief, excitement, and concern.
+Many students also reported that they were not surprised by this announcement and that they were expecting this to be the case.

 Senior liberal arts and elementary education dual-major Michael Giuliani said, “I’ll believe it when I see it, but I hope that things will be better next year.”

 “Although I am excited to be back on campus,” Ariana David, a sophomore majoring in exercise science, said, “I am a bit worried because we are still in a pandemic, and I know others will not follow the rules, risking others’ safety.”

 For some students, the motivation for this move by Rowan’s administration was a subject of skepticism.
 When asked what their reaction to this announcement was, one student, speaking anonymously, said, “[the university] needs a reason to charge full tuition.”